 Find out more about the services we provide.

 The University provides students with a professional primary healthcare service ensuring the health and wellbeing of our student community.
+Recently completing the CORNERSTONE practice accreditation programme, the University Health and Counselling Service is the highest quality standard a general practice can achieve in New Zealand.

 Health and medical care